Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 The Abuja-Kaduna rail line is one of the first standard gauge railway modernisation projects (SGRMP) undertaken in Nigeria, the most populous country in Africa.
 The standard gauge line connects federal capital city Abuja with its commercial capital Kaduna, enabling faster movement of goods and people between the two cities.

-The construction of the Abuja-Kaduna rail line started in February 2011 and was completed in December 2014.
+The construction of the Abuja-Kaduna rail line was started in February 2011 and completed in December 2014 with China’s support.
+Nigerian President Muhammadu Buhari officially inaugurated the line for commercial services in July 2016.

 China Civil and Engineering Construction Company (CCECC), which is also constructing the Lagos Rail Mass Transit System in Nigeria, built the line for the Nigerian Federal Government.